addonify/addonify-floating-cart/README.txt

 No, this plugin will not work without WooCommerce.

+= Why don't side cart open when product is added into the cart from the product page? =

+Because by default, when product is added into the cart from the product page, the product page is re-loaded.

 = Does this plugin work with my theme? =

-Yes, Addonify Floating Cart should work with all WordPress themes.
+If your theme is not a block theme, then yes, Addonify Floating Cart should work with all WordPress themes.
 If it does not work with your theme, let us know by [*creating an issue*](https://github.com/addonify/addonify-floating-cart/issues)

-= On which page floating cart will not be visible? =
+= On which page floating cart will not be visible? =l

 Floating cart button and sidebar shopping cart will not be visible on cart and checkout pages.